netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/server-auth.md

             $ kubectl create secret generic tea-ca --from-file=tls.crt=cacerts.pem

      **Note:** You must specify `tls.crt=` while creating a secret.
-This file is used by the Citrix ingress controller while parsing a CA secret.
+This file is used by the Netscaler ingress controller while parsing a CA secret.

 3. Enable secure back end communication to the service using the following annotation in the Ingress configuration.